nuprl/augur/README.md

 If you want to contribute to Augur, we recommend using JetBrain's WebStorm IDE.
 To get the project fully up and running, simply:
 1. follow the installation instructions in the *Getting started* section
-2. open the `TaintAnalysis` folder in WebStorm
+2. open the `augur` folder in WebStorm
 3. execute the Run Configuration named `unit tests`

 ## JavaScript Feature Support